kaathewise/sre-test/README.md

 ### Tentative improvements

-1. Storing code in Google Cloud which simplifies hooks, automation and error reporting.
+1. Storing code in Google Cloud simplifies hooks, automation and error reporting.
 2. Assigning `live` and `RCxxx` tags to git branches, to make that information available outside GCR.
 3. Helm or Ansible for templating deployment configurations.
+4. `canary` environment.

+### App improvements

+1. Better testing.
+2. Better runnable and code structure, flags are better than environment variables.
+3. Better error-handling.